 The asphalt repair for potholes is known as patching.
 Patching a pothole prevents further deterioration of the road which might result in expensive maintenance costs.
 Pothole repair can be either permanent or temporary depending on the depth of the patch.
 Thin surfaced patching is temporary while a full-depth road patching is permanent.
 Potholes are patched using asphalt emulsion mixes, hot mix asphalt, stock-pile, and proprietary patching mixes.

-Asphalt cracking is a major pavement failure since the cracking easily spreads to the neighboring areas.
+Talking about How to Repair Asphalt Driveway Cracks, Asphalt cracking is a major pavement failure since the cracking easily spreads to the neighboring areas.
 Asphalt surfaces experience cracking mostly when the soil is settling; however, various outdoor elements contribute to the formation of these cracks.

 Maintaining proper drainage and sealing the already formed cracks is the only way to repair asphalt cracking.
 Most cracking distress is attributed to water intrusion, which can be delayed if not stopped by channeling the water away from the cracks.
 Liquid asphalt, asphalt emulsions, and cutbacks are used for filling cracks in asphalt surfaces.